MrKaszeba19/PapajLang/README.md

 Programme Operand | Purpose
 ----------------- | -------
-textColor | Sets a color of a console text output textBackground | Sets a background color of a console text output gotoXY | Moves a cursor to N1,N2 position clearScreen | Clears a screen clrscr | As above startSound | Plays a sound of a frequency of N1 Hz stopSound | Stops a sound delay | freezes a program for N1 milliseconds
+Console.textColor | Sets a color of a console text output Console.textBackground | Sets a background color of a console text output Console.gotoXY | Moves a cursor to N1,N2 position Console.clearScreen | Clears a screen
+Console.clrscr | As above
+Console.startSound | Plays a sound of a frequency of N1 Hz Console.stopSound | Stops a sound
+Console.delay | freezes a program for N1 milliseconds

 **Examples:**
 - `440 startSound` keeps playing a sound of 440 Hz